mcc-us/mcc-us.github.io/_pages/001-chatgpt.qbo.outline.md

 - Summary of key learning points
 - Next steps in mastering QuickBooks Online
 - Resources for further learning and support

+---

+ChatGPT Prompt Used:

+- I have taken a college course on the "Fundamentals of Accounting."
+I am now a bookkeeper.
+I am knowledgeable in the basics of bookkeeping.
+I want to learn how to use Quickbooks Online.
+I would like a flow chart that teaches me how to use Quickbooks Online in a manner that is in step with a "Fundamentals of Accounting" college-level course.
+I would like this flow chart or outline to closely follow the steps in a normal college-level course.
+Could you prepare such an outline?
+Could you produce this outline using standard markdown formatting?